oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 The Authorization Server may use a variety of mechanisms to request user authorization, including a push notification to a dedicated app on a mobile phone, or sending a text message with a link to an endpoint where the user can authenticate and authorize an action.

 ### User-Transferred Authorization Data Pattern {#utadp}
 Examples of the user-transferred authorization data pattern include flows in which the Consumption Device requests the Authorization Server to send authorization data (e.g., a 6-digit authorization code in a text message, e-mail or mobile application) to the Authorization Device.
 Once the Authorization Device receives the authorization data, the user enters it on the Consumption Device.
 The Consumption Device sends the authorization data back to the Authorization Server for validation before gaining access to the user's resources.
-The figure below shows an example of this flow.
+Figure {{fig-user-transferred-authz-data-flow}} shows an example of this flow.

 ~~~ ascii-art